wp-plugins/restaurant-manager/readme.txt

 - Set your reservations to Pending, Confirmed or Rejected.
 - Setup your email notification messages.
 - Create booking schedules for your restaurant opening times.
+- Fast and easy to use.
+- Easily modify the CSS to better fit your theme.
+- Excellent documentation and online support.

 **Plugin Instructions**

-The plugin instructions are online and can be found at [http://www.syntaxthemes.co.uk/restaurant/documentation/](http://www.syntaxthemes.co.uk/restaurant/documentation/ "Restaurant Plugin Documentation")
+The plugin instructions are online and can be found at [Restaurant Manager Documentation](http://www.syntaxthemes.co.uk/restaurant/documentation/ "Restaurant Plugin Documentation").
+The decision to not ship the documentation with the plugin is to save space and not bloat your plugin with more html code.
+Also you can read the documentation on the move and in your spare time.

 **Restaurant Themes**

 This plugin can be used with any theme!!

 SyntaxThemes are currently building restaurant themes for this plugin, so if you are looking for a restaurant theme more tailored to anything you can find on the market check us out.
 The themes will have beautiful menus and food reviews so watch this space.
-Keep upto date with progress at [http://www.syntaxthemes.co.uk/restaurant](http://www.syntaxthemes.co.uk/restaurant "Restaurant Themes")
+Keep upto date with progress at [Restaurant Manager](http://www.syntaxthemes.co.uk/restaurant "Restaurant Themes")

+**Feature Requests**

+If the restauant manager has any features which you would like to see implemented in the future or you have any great ideas please let us know on our forum at [Feature Requests](http://www.syntaxthemes.co.uk/forums/forum/restaurant-plugin/feature-requests/ "Restaurant Manager feature requests").
+We can have a look at the feature and then see how it fits into the plugin and then implement it.
+This helps understand better how your using the plugin to manage and assist your daily business activities.

+**Online Support**

+There is an online forum where you can ask questions and discuss with other plugin users any problems or discussions which you have.
+You can also talk directly to the developer to solve any problems or notify us on how to further improve the plugin.

 == Installation ==

 Upload your plugin to your wordpress site.
 Once you have activated your plugin you will see a new menu option called Restaurant.
 Go to your settings menu under Restaurant a set your required settings here.
 Create a schedule and fill in your notifications email address and you are set to go.
 Most options have be pre-filled to give you guidance.
-If you get stuck at any point and you need more assistance visit our documentation at [http://www.syntaxthemes.co.uk/restaurant/documentation/](http://www.syntaxthemes.co.uk/restaurant/documentation/ "Restaurant Plugin Documentation")
+If you get stuck at any point and you need more assistance visit our documentation at [Restaurant Manager Documentation](http://www.syntaxthemes.co.uk/restaurant/documentation/ "Restaurant Plugin Documentation")

+**Feedback**

+If you like this plugin, then please leave us a good rating and review.
+Your feedback is really appreciated and will help further support this plugin.
+Any new features added to the plugin will be received free.
+So as we grow, your business will benefit from the extras.
+Consider following us on Google+ [SyntaxThemes](https://plus.google.com/u/0/b/112709703915241928545/+SyntaxthemesCoUk/posts) | Twitter [syntaxthemes](https://twitter.com/syntaxthemes)

+> Thank you very much for downloading

 == Screenshots ==